Seán Cavanagh: Senior

-In the All-Ireland Semi-final, Tyrone played Armagh for the third time in the Championship.
-With only a few minutes left, and Tyrone two points down, Cavanagh stepped up and embarked on a surging solo run, and dropping the ball over the bar for a point, inspiring Tyrone to go on to win the match.
+In the All-Ireland Semi-final, with Tyrone two points down in the final minutes against Armagh, Cavanagh scored a point from a solo run to help Tyrone win the match.

 Cavanagh was again awarded an All-Star, his third in a row – the only Ulsterman to do that apart from Peter Canavan in the mid 1990s, and the first midfielder to do it since Jack O'Shea in the early 1980s.

 Tyrone's 2006 campaign was plagued by injury from the start, and they were disappointingly knocked out of the championship by Laois.

 The early exit allowed players to take up 'ringer' positions in American GAA leagues and Cavanagh was one of the players that took up the offer.

 In the 2007 Championship, Cavanagh struck up an effective midfield partnership with Kevin Hughes, and undertook some free kick duties in the absence of Tyrone's regular free-takes due to injury.
 He won his second Ulster Championship in July, when he scored four points in the Ulster Final.

 In the All-Ireland quarter final, Cavanagh scored a spectacular solo-effort goal against Meath, but was unable to inspire Tyrone to victory and they crashed out of the Championship.
 Colm O'Rourke, RTÉ Sport's pundit, remarked about how Cavanagh was able to run faster while controlling the ball, than some players running after him.

 In the 2008 Championship, Cavanagh picked up his third All-Ireland winners' medal after Tyrone triumphed against Kerry on 21 September 2008.
 After the game he was named RTÉ Man of the Match for his five-point contribution.

-In the 2013 Championship, Joe Brolly subjected Cavanagh to a ferocious on-air tirade after he received the man of the match award for helping Tyrone to an All-Ireland quarter-final victory over Monaghan at Croke Park.
+In the 2013 Championship, Joe Brolly criticized Cavanagh on-air after he received the man of the match award for helping Tyrone to an All-Ireland quarter-final victory over Monaghan at Croke Park.
 Mayo put paid to Tyrone's All-Ireland hopes in the semi-final.
 Cavanagh still ended the year with his fifth All Star.